rancher/rancher.github.io/rancher/faqs/troubleshooting/index.md

 mysql> update setting set value="" where name="api.auth.github.client.secret";
 ```

-Confirm the chagnes have been made in the `setting` table.
+Confirm the changes have been made in the `setting` table.

 ```bash
 mysql> select * from setting;